Mohitj252/Trees/README.md

 # Trees
-This project contains problems related to tree data structures.
+This project contains problems related to tree data structure.
 If you like it you can fork it !!